vimalpillai21/online-movie-ticket-booking-system/README.md

   3. booking app
   4. home app

- There are list and detail views of theatre, movie etc Movie list view displays the movie and we can watch the movie trailer Theatre list view displays all the theatres in a city.
+ There are list and detail views of theatre, movie etc.
+ Movie list view displays the movie.
+ Theatre list view displays all the theatres in a city.
  Booking list view displays our booking.